grip-on-software/data-gathering/README.md

 The usual pipeline setup runs the scripts in the following order:

+- `retrieve_importer.py`: Retrieve the Java-based importer application that is used to efficiently import the scraped data into the database.
+- `retrieve_metrics_repository.py`: Retrieve or update project definitions and other tools to parse the definitions from repositories.
+- `retrieve_update_trackers.py`: Retrieve update tracker files from a database that is already filled up to a certain period in time, such that the scraper can continue from the indicated checkpoints.
+- `retrieve_dropins.py`: Retrieve dropin files that may be provided for archived projects, containing already-scraped export data.
 - `project_sources.py`: Retrieve source data from project definitions, which is then used for later version control gathering purposes.
 - `jira_to_json.py`: Retrieve issue changes and metadata from a JIRA instance.
-- `gitlab_sources.py`: Retrieve addition source data from a GitLab instance, based on the group in which the repositories live.
+- `environment_sources.py`: Retrieve additional source data from known version control systems, based on the group/namespace/collection in which the repositories that were found earlier live.
 - `git_to_json.py`: Retrieve version information from Git or Subversion instances, possibly including additional information such as GitLab project data (commit comments, merge requests).